 The SAT is offered seven times each year on a Saturday in August, October, November, December, March, May, and June.
 There are usually alternate dates on Sundays for students who cannot take the test on Saturday for religious or other reasons.

-The SAT currently costs $52 without the optional essay and $68 with the essay.
-Late registration or changes to a registration cost an additional $30.
+The SAT currently costs $55.
+Late registration or changes to a registration cost additional fees.

 The ACT is also offered seven times each year on a Saturday in September, October, December, February, April, June, and July.
 There may be alternate dates for students with religious convictions.

-The ACT currently costs $55 without the optional essay and $70 with the essay.
-Test option changes or late registrations cost an additional $35.
+The ACT currently costs $63 without the optional essay and $88 with the essay.
+Test option changes or late registrations cost an additional fees.

 Both tests have a normal and late registration deadline, as well as fee waiver criteria.